Material Adverse Effect

 Example Definitions of "Material Adverse Effect"

 Material Adverse Effect.
-Any material adverse effect on any of: (i) the business, properties, assets, operations, results of operations or financial condition of the Company, if any, taken as a whole, or (ii) the authority or ability of the Company to perform its obligations under the Transaction Documents.
+Means a material adverse effect on (i) the business, assets, operations or condition, financial or otherwise, of the Company and the Subsidiaries taken as a whole, (ii) the ability of an Obligor to perform any of its Obligations or (iii) the rights of or benefits available to the Investor under any Transaction Document.

 All Definitions